crisp-oss/chappe/README.md

 ### How to write changelogs?

-Changes are stored within `changes` in your data directory.
+Changes are stored within `changes/` in your data directory.
 They are organized in JSON files for each year, eg. `2021.json`.

 #### Structure of a changelog file